 I have a pet door that my 3 little girls (doggies) go out during the day and night.
 The problem is that during the winter I am losing heat but hate to close off the door.
 If I do, I know they will soil the floor or carpet in the house.
 I have been thinking that if I make some sort of box that would butt up against the pet door (a kind of tunnel) it might keep the cold air from escaping outside as they go in and out.
-Does that sound like a good idea?
-If not could someone give me a better idea as to how I could do a better job of saving the heat.

 If the pet door is fit pretty loosely you could snug it up with weather stripping.
 Also, it sounds like your critters are house trained, so I expect if you sealed the door up they would ask to be let out when they need to go.
 Housebroken dogs don't like to go in the house any more than we like them to.
 Of course with three of them, you may lose as much heat opening the door for them as you're losing with the doggie door.